SMS Hindenburg: Fate

 Under the terms of the Armistice between Germany and the Allies that ended World War I, the majority of the German fleet was to be interned at Scapa Flow; this included Hindenburg and the rest of the battlecruisers.
-On 21 November 1918, the ships to be interned—14 capital ships, seven light cruisers, and 50 of the most modern torpedo boats—departed German waters for what would prove to be the last time.
+On 21 November 1918, the ships to be interned—fourteen capital ships, seven light cruisers, and fifty of the most modern torpedo boats—departed German waters for what would prove to be the last time.
 Prior to the departure of the German fleet, Admiral Adolf von Trotha made clear to Reuter, who was given command of the ships to be interned, that he could not allow the Allies to seize the ships, under any conditions.
 The fleet rendezvoused with the British light cruiser Cardiff, which led the ships to the Allied fleet that was to escort the Germans to Scapa Flow.
 The massive flotilla consisted of some 370 British, American, and French warships.

+The fleet initially stopped in the Firth of Forth on 21 November, from which they were sent in smaller groups to Scapa Flow.
+On 24 November, Hindenburg, the other battlecruisers, and several destroyers were moved, arriving in Scapa Flow the next day.
+Beginning on 3 December, German merchant ships arrived to slowly reduce the crews of the ships to only those needed to maintain the vessels.
+Over the following week and a half, some 15,000 men were repatriated, leaving less than 5,000 sailors and officers as skeleton crews.
+During this period, Hindenburg was commanded by Korvettenkapitän (Corvette Captain) Erich Heyden.